mustafa-Mlab/elements-fusion/README.md

+# Huge Addons for Elementor

-Here’s a comprehensive list of potential widgets that you can develop for your **Elements Fusion Plugin**.
-These widgets cater to a variety of website design needs and can be tailored to offer advanced functionality.
+Huge Addons for Elementor is a comprehensive set of widgets and tools designed to enhance the functionality of Elementor.
+It provides advanced widgets catering to a variety of website design needs, offering a rich set of features to help create engaging, interactive, and visually appealing websites.

+### **Features**
+Huge Addons for Elementor includes the following widgets and features:

 ---